-value is the minimum percentage of processes occurring through a particular pathway (in the KMC simulation) that has to be achieved in order to be considered relevant and finally included in the Energy_profile.pdf file.
-If value[ImpPaths] is 0.1, it means that pathways contributing less than 0.1% to product formation are not included in this file.
-If you want to include them all use 0.
+value is the minimum percentage of processes occurring through a particular pathway (in the KMC simulation) that has to be achieved in order to be considered relevant and finally included in Energy_profile.pdf and in RXNet.rel.
+The default value of 0 means that pathways which are overcome at least once by the KMC simulations are included in these files.
+To reduce to number of channels drawn in Energy_profile.pdf and printed in RXNet.rel you can increase the default value.
 Notice that these pathways may refer to the "coarse-grained" mechanism (default option) or to the complete mechanism that includes conformational isomers (obtained by using the allstates option as described above).
+For practical reasons, a maximum of 100 TSs will be drawn in Energy_profile.pdf and printed in RXNet.rel.
+If this maximum value is reached (which can be checked in RXNet.rel), it means that part of the channels are missing in these files.